Breasts: inside women's breasts

 Women’s breasts are made up of fat, nipple, glands (alveoli) and a network of ducts through which milk can pass from the glands to the nipples.

 A band of muscle surrounds each gland.
-This band can contract (squeeze), forcing the milk out of the glands, into the ducts and through to pools that lie beneath the areola, the brown circle that surrounds the nipple.
+This band can contract (squeeze), forcing the milk out of the glands, into the ducts and through to pools that lie beneath the areola, the pink/brown circle that surrounds the nipple.
 Eventually, a sucking baby extracts the milk by pressing and pumping it out from these pools through the nipple.

 Deep beyond the ribs is the pleural lining, a thin, moist membrane that lines the chest cavity.